 To summarize, the Independent GPU mode can be exploited only in the case when the scene graph contains at least as many independent parts as the number of GPUs, and these parts are meant to be displayed on different outputs.

 There’s another Multi-GPU mode available, but it’s only usable when we direct out outputs to I/O cards.
 So it cannot be used properly with normal PC monitors.
 It’s based on rendering two or more consecutive frames at the same time parallel on the multiple GPUs thus multiplying the usable GPU performance per frame.
 The frames rendered this way are lined up afterwards and sent to the I/O card sequentially.

 This mode is called Linked.
 We have to select the GPUs in this mode as well.
-But, in contrary with the Independent GPU mode, it’s advisable to use the same video card model for each slot or else the weakest card will determine the overall performance of the system.
+But, in contrary to the Independent GPU mode, it’s advisable to use the same video card model for each slot, or else the weakest card will determine the overall performance of the system.

 Let’s select the AJA card as output, and assign Sync to it.
 Its current video mode is 1080i50, meaning that the system has to render 50 frames per second.
-If we distribute it to two GPUs then each GPU only renders 25 frames per second. i50 also means an interlaced mode, so after parallel rendering two consecutive frames the system interleaves them into a single frame that is sent to the output afterwards.
-In the case we choose the p50 mode the system simple buffers the two frames rendered parallel and sends them out in succession.
+If we distribute it to two GPUs then each GPU only renders 25 frames per second. i50 also means an interlaced mode, so after parallel rendering two consecutive frames, the system interleaves them into a single frame that is sent to the output afterwards.
+In the case, we choose the p50 mode the system simply buffers the two frames rendered parallel and sends them out in succession.